daniilkiselev97/meetups-project/README.md

 # MeetupsProject

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.6.

+run the project on version node.js v20.12.0

 ## Development server